Lunacy vs Figma 2026: Honest Comparison for Designers Who Don't Have Time to Waste

 Lunacy: What You're Actually Getting

-Lunacy is a free vector design tool developed by Icons8.
-It started as a Sketch file viewer for Windows — back when Sketch was Mac-only and designers on Windows were basically crying into their keyboards — and it's grown into a fully functional UI/UX design tool available on Windows, macOS, and Linux.
+Lunacy is a free vector design tool by Icons8.
+It started as a Sketch file viewer for Windows—back when Sketch only existed on Mac and Windows designers were basically stuck—and has evolved into a real UI/UX design application for Windows, macOS, and Linux.

-Here's what makes Lunacy interesting in 2026: it's completely free.
+What makes Lunacy stand out in 2026?
+It's completely free.
 Not freemium.
-Not "free with annoying limitations."
-Free.
-Every feature, no paywalls, no "upgrade to collaborate" gates.
-Honestly, I keep waiting for Icons8 to flip the switch on a paid tier and they just... haven't.
+Not "free with limitations."
+Actually free.
+Everything's included, no paywalls, no collaboration upsells.
+I keep waiting for Icons8 to add a paid tier and they just... don't.

 Key Features

-- Built-in asset library — Lunacy ships with access to Icons8's massive library of icons, photos, and illustrations directly inside the app.
-No plugin hunting required.
+- Built-in asset library — Lunacy comes with access to Icons8's library of icons, photos, and illustrations right inside the app.
+No hunting for plugins.

-- AI-powered tools — Auto background removal, AI text generation, and avatar placeholders.
-Genuinely useful, not just marketing fluff.
+- AI-powered tools — Background removal, text generation, and avatar placeholders that actually work, not just marketing buzzwords.

-- Full offline mode — Design without Wi-Fi.
-Lunacy stores everything locally and syncs when you're back online.
+- Full offline mode — Design without internet.
+Everything stays local and syncs when you reconnect.

-- Sketch compatibility — Opens .sketch files natively, which matters if you're migrating old projects.
+- Sketch compatibility — Opens .sketch files directly, which matters if you're migrating old projects.

 - Linux support — Figma doesn't have a native Linux app.
 Lunacy does.
-That's a big deal for dev-heavy teams running Ubuntu or whatever their distro of choice is this year.
+That's huge for dev teams using Ubuntu or other Linux setups.

 Lunacy Pricing